iterative/setup-cml/README.md

 ![Hero](https://user-images.githubusercontent.com/414967/90075540-f1376f00-dcfd-11ea-8cbe-f8ef6a2d1c15.png)

-This action installs [CML](https://cml.dev/) so your workflow can access it, uninstalling previous CML installations.
+This is a GitHub Action that installs [CML](https://cml.dev/) so your workflow can access it, uninstalling previous CML installations.

 # Usage